canonical-web-and-design/practices/foosball.md

 - *This rule is purely theoretical, and should not be used on real human beings*

-**"Lifting"**: When lifting the table, the lifting player must say "lifting", or "hoisting"

-- *Warning*: If you don't conform to this rule, other players may disapprove
+**"Lifting"**: When the ball can not be reached by any players, the table must be lifted by the team whose half the ball is in.
+Play is stopped until the table is back on the ground.